• Skip to primary navigation

 And if the landlord has failed to protect your deposit?
 Then she is not entitled to make ANY deductions and you can claim the whole sum back if you go to court.
 Sadly due to this case here you can’t claim the penalty payment but you can claim the actual deposit itself.

-Filed Under: Readers problems Tagged With: disrepair
+Filed Under: Clinic Tagged With: disrepair

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Never miss another post!

-Sign up to our
+Sign up

-Worried about Insurance?
+Worried about insurance?

 Disclaimer